NUTANIX, INC. (NASDAQ: NTNX) S - GuruFocus.com

 Did you lose money on investments in Nutanix?
 If so, please visit Nutanix, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Nutanix, Inc. (“Nutanix” or the “Company”) ( NTNX) between September 21, 2021 and March 6, 2023, inclusive (the “Class Period”).
+NEW YORK, May 15, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Nutanix, Inc. ("Nutanix" or the "Company") (NASDAQ: NTNX) between September 21, 2021 and March 6, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Nutanix purports to provide a leading enterprise cloud platform, the Nutanix Cloud Platform, that consists of software solutions and cloud services that power its customers' enterprise infrastructure.